Library Collections Enhancement Initiative

 The Library Collections Enhancement Initiative is supported by a $250,000 investment from the OVCRGE with support from the Wisconsin Alumni Research Foundation (WARF).

-Award notifications will be sent in March 2020 with funding to begin on July 1, 2020.
-(The standard duration of the grant is July 1, 2020–June 30, 2021.)
+Complete proposals are due no later than Monday, January 31, 2022 at 4:30pm.
+Award notifications will be sent in late March 2022 with funding to begin on July 1, 2022.
+(The standard duration of the grant is July 1, 2022–June 30, 2023.)
 Award recipients will be asked to complete a brief report at the end of the grant period.

 - A proposal must be submitted by a faculty PI and librarian co-PI.